mswhitby/WagnerFall2024/journal_creation.md

-# How to Create a GitHub Account, Repository, and journal.md File
+# How to Create a GitHub Account, Repository, and Journal File

 ## Step 1: Create a GitHub Account